Table of Contents |

 Protective measures and procedures should be implemented when working with silica.
 Specific measures and procedures will depend on how the work is classified.
-This section of the guideline outlines the general measures and procedures for all work with lead, followed by specific recommendations for Type 1, Type 2 and Type 3 operations.
+This section of the guideline outlines the general measures and procedures for all work with silica, followed by specific recommendations for Type 1, Type 2 and Type 3 operations.

 The following is a list of general measures and procedures that should be followed for all work with silica: